joncinque/solana-program-rosetta/README.md

 be hyper-optimized.
 The pinocchio version performs very closely to the assembly implementation!

+### CPI

-* CPI: allocates a PDA given by the seed "You pass butter" and a bump seed in the instruction data.
+Allocates a PDA given by the seed "You pass butter" and a bump seed in the instruction data.
 This requires a call to `create_program_address` to check the address and `invoke_signed` to CPI to the system program.

 | Language | CU Usage | CU Usage (minus syscalls) |
 | --- | --- | --- |